Saturdays of Thunder

 "Saturdays of Thunder" is the ninth episode of the third season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 14, 1991.
+It originally aired on Fox in the United States on November 14, 1991.
 In the episode, Homer realizes he knows little about Bart and strives to be a better father.
 When he learns Bart is competing in a Soap Box Derby, Homer helps him make a racer.
 Bart drives Martin's far superior racer instead, hurting Homer's feelings.
 Homer eventually realizes he must be a good father by supporting Bart.

 The episode was written by Ken Levine and David Isaacs, and directed by Jim Reardon.
 American actors Larry McKay and Phil Hartman voiced guest appearances as a television announcer and Troy McClure respectively.
 "Saturdays of Thunder" features cultural references to films such as Ben-Hur, Lethal Weapon, and Days of Thunder.

+"Saturdays of Thunder" is the first episode to feature the full Alf Clausen arrangement of the show's theme song, which is still in use to this day, though it was slightly revamped beginning with "'Round Springfield".

 Since airing, the episode has received mostly positive reviews from television critics, who praised its sports theme.
 It acquired a Nielsen rating of 14.9, and was the highest-rated show on Fox the week it aired.

 Plot

 Marge makes Homer take a fatherhood quiz and discovers he knows next to nothing about his son.
-After a pep talk at the National Fatherhood Institute, Homer offers to help Bart build his own Soap Box Derby racer.
+After a pep talk at the National Fatherhood Institute, Homer offers to help Bart build his own soapbox derby racer.
 At the qualifying race, Bart and Martin Prince form an alliance vowing to beat bully Nelson and his intimidating racer, the Roadkill 2000.

 The racer that Bart and Homer build is so poorly made that it fails to accelerate and breaks down before reaching the finish line.
 Martin wins the race, but his aerodynamically designed vehicle veers out of control and crashes into a wall at high speed, leaving him with a broken arm.
 He allows Bart to take his place as driver.
 Feeling betrayed, Homer rejects Bart's attempt to apologize for switching vehicles, denounces both boys, and angrily tells Bart to do whatever he wants.

 Marge reminds Homer that she has defended him in the past, but his recent actions prove he is a bad father.
 As Bart prepares for the finals with Martin's newly tuned racer, Homer takes the fatherhood quiz again and finds that he can now answer all the questions due to having spent so much time with Bart.
 Homer hurries to the race and wishes Bart luck, telling Bart he will be proud of him regardless of who wins.
 Nelson repeatedly tries to cheat and force Bart to crash, but Bart wins the race and the championship.
 He and Homer savor their victory, though Martin tries to take all the credit as he actually built the winning racer.
+Homer and Bart ignore his remark as they lovingly embrace.